Beer-illiant Brewery Tour (2 Days)

 Lake Bluff Park Path (from Park Street to State Street along Lake Boulevard)

 Head here for a post-lunch stroll.
-The half-mile stretch along the bluff is the scene for exciting events like car shows and the Krasl Art Fair (one of top artist gatherings in the country) throughout the year (see some favorites below).
-War monuments and memorials line the path and are sporadically decorated with flowers and flare.
+The half-mile stretch along the bluff is the scene for exciting events like an annual classic car show, the Krasl Art Fair (one of the top artist gatherings in the country) and these favorites:

 Trot down the steps to Silver Beach, west on Broad Street towards the Amtrak station below.
-Veer towards the three-tiered, pointed, silver roof at your right.
+Veer towards the three-tiered roof at your right.

 Silver Beach Carousel (333 Broad St., St. Joseph)

 Your chariot awaits beneath 1,000 glimmering lights.
-If a chariot isn't your thing, there are horses, a tiger, a bear and a clown fish among the menagerie of 48 hand-carved, hand-painted figures on this magnificent carousel.
+If a chariot isn't your thing, there are horses, a tiger, a bear and a clown fish among the menagerie of 48 hand-carved, hand-painted figures and two chariots on this magnificent carousel.
 Adults definitely spin smiles riding round and round.
 Open all year.
-Tokens: $2 each/3 for $5.
+Tokens: $3 each/2 for $5.

-Take M-63 N/Main Street over the St. Joseph River and hang a slight right toward Whitwam Dr. Turn right towards Graham Avenue and go left to follow Graham to N Shore Dr., which turns into Fifth Street.
+Return to your car and take M-63 N/Main Street over the St. Joseph River and hang a slight right toward Whitwam Dr. Turn right towards Graham Avenue and go left to follow Graham to North Shore Drive, which turns into Fifth Street.
 The brewery will be past Park Street on your right.